-Politico: US Forest Service head resigns amid misconduct investigation
+US Forest Service head resigns amid misconduct investigation

-Washington (CNN)The head of the US Forest Service has resigned amid reports that the agency was looking into misconduct allegations against him, Politico reported Wednesday.
+Washington (CNN)The head of the US Forest Service has resigned amid reports that the agency was looking into misconduct allegations against him.

-According to Politico, Tony Tooke emailed employees on Wednesday and announced his resignation.
+"Many of you have seen the news reports which included the stories from women who told of their experiences with sexual harassment in the Forest Service.
+I admire their courage," Tony Tooke wrote in an email to employees.

+The email later adds, "In some of these news reports, you may have seen references to my own behavior in the past.
+This naturally raised questions about my record and prompted an investigation, which I requested and fully support, and with which I have cooperated."

 The investigation into misconduct at the agency as a whole comes as the nation is facing a reckoning over sexual assault and harassment in the workplace.